 Newfoundland loves drinking, that is no secret.
-This has resulted in a large number of beers that are exclusive to the province.
-These are all domestic beers that you can get in any liquor store in Newfoundland and Labrador, as well as corner stores and gas stations, though availability and selection will vary.
-You can also check out Newfoundland craft breweries.
+This has resulted in a number of domestic beers that are exclusive to the province.
+These are available in any liquor store in Newfoundland and Labrador, as well as corner stores and gas stations, though availability and selection will vary.